-In June 2020 SIRB conducted an annual verification exercise in line with their Sponsorship Manual.
-While this exercise was completed remotely due to the restrictions imposed in regard to Covid 19, it concentrated on income and expenditure incurred by MLKDC in 2019-20, to provide assurance that this was in accordance with the requirements of the MSFM, and all relevant departmental correspondence on corporate governance and expenditure.
-The scope of the exercise covered the following areas:
+In August 2022 SIRB conducted an annual verification exercise in line with their Sponsorship Manual.
+This exercise was completed remotely, it concentrated on income and expenditure incurred by MLKDC in 2021-22, to provide assurance that this was in accordance with the requirements of the MSFM, and all relevant departmental correspondence on corporate governance and expenditure.
+Overall, this review was given a 'Satisfactory' rating with the scope of the exercise covering the following areas

-- A review on a sample basis of Income and Expenditure transactions for 2019/20;

-- Sample of tenant payments; and
+- I. A review on a sample basis of Income and Expenditure transactions for 2021-22; - II.
+Attendance and payment of board members; and - III.
+Review of sample Grant-in-Aid drawdown.

-- Attendance and payment of Board members.